Protecting the vulnerable this winter

 People over 65

-Over 65s are far more likely than any other age group to die from the flu.
-More than 90 per cent of last year’s
+People aged 65 years and older are far more likely than any other age group to die from the flu.
+All of last year’s flu related deaths were in people aged over 65 years of age.

 This age group are also particularly vulnerable to other winter health challenges like hypothermia.
 This winter, look after your elderly family, friends or neighbours; making sure they are warm and well.

-If you are 65 or over you are eligible to get vaccinated against influenza for free.
-Find out more about the 2018 Annual Influenza Vaccination Program for over 65s.
+If you are aged 65 years or over you are eligible to get vaccinated against influenza free.
+Find out more about the 2019 Annual Influenza Vaccination Program for people 65 and over.

 Children under 5